-Not giving a hoot about religion, what I find fascinating about this song are the rough edges in Sam’s vocals.
-At this point in gospel’s development, the Pentecostal style—a more emotional approach to gospel with more volume, shouting and grit—was coming to the fore.
-The rough edges in Sam’s voice here are reminiscent of the vocals you hear in punk and grunge music, but while those genres use grit as expressions of angst and outrage, gospel used grit to express the joy of immersion in the spirit.
+I do not care about religion, but what I find fascinating about this song are the rough edges in Sam’s vocals.
+At this point in gospel’s development, the Pentecostal style—a more emotional approach with greater volume, shouting and grit—was coming to the fore.
+The rough edges in Sam’s voice here are reminiscent of the vocals you hear in punk and grunge music, but while those genres use grit as expressions of angst and outrage, gospel uses grit to express the joy of immersion in the spirit.
 Simultaneously with the rise of the Pentecostal approach, the underlying sexuality in the music began to manifest itself more openly, with women and girls rushing to the pews in front to display forms of hysteria akin to Beatlemania . . . and Sam, who would prove to be rather fond of female attention, could charm the pants off just about any broad within visual range.
-A young Aretha Franklin noted that “if Sam had twenty girls in a room, each one would leave feeling that she was the only one—’he just made you feel like it was all about you.'”
+A young Aretha Franklin noted that “if Sam had twenty girls in a room, each one would leave feeling that she was the only one—he just made you feel like it was all about you.'”

 And that natural talent would also prove to be a blessing and a curse throughout his career.